 After posting my speculation about the JPMorgan Chase database outage, I was contacted by – well, by somebody who wants to be referred to as “a credible source close to the situation.”
 We chatted for a long time; I think it is very likely that this person is indeed what s/he claims to be; and I am honoring his/her requests to obfuscate many identifying details.
-However, I need a shorter phrase than “a credible source close to the situation,” so I’ll just refer to him/her as “Tippy.”
+However, I need a shorter phrase than “a credible source close to the situation,” so I’ll refer to him/her as “Deep Packet.”

-According to Tippy,
+According to Deep Packet,

 - The JPMorgan Chase database outage was caused by corruption in an Oracle database.